-Irish judge seeks EU opinion on Polish courts
+Irish precedent may halt EU extraditions to Poland

 But Poland's deputy justice minister, Marcin Warchol, shot back on Tuesday that Ireland should not make politics out of a drugs trafficking case.

-Warchol said the Irish judge's ECJ referral should be overturned because she did not understand the nature of the PiS judicial reforms.
+Warchol said the Irish judge's ECJ referral should be overturned because she did not understand the nature of the Polish judicial reforms.

-"It is incomprehensible that general, abstract deliberations, projections and speculations become the basis of such an important decision as the handover of a criminal sought in the whole of Europe," the Polish minister told French news agency AFP.
+"It is incomprehensible that general, abstract deliberations, projections and speculations become the basis of such an important decision as the handover of a criminal sought in the whole of Europe," the Polish minister said, according to French news agency AFP.